DanielSchnietz/AngularCore/README.md

 Next day to work on 13.11

 To Do:
-refacturing of services, as they are not object oriented,
+refacturing of services,
+controller needs to be updated,
 make more classmembers private,
 add more classes,
 add interfaces,